Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Related Work

-\textbf{Manipulation.} However, these diffusion-based generative models have difficulties in generating novel concepts~\cite{chen2022re} or controlling the identity of generated objects~\cite{gal2022image}.
-Existing methods either directly blended the latent code of objects~\cite{avrahami2022blended} to the generated background, or failed to understand the scenes correctly~\cite{yang2023paint}, which results in the obvious artifacts.
-To further solve this problem, some works~\cite{hertz2022prompt,mokady2023null,parmar2023zero,qi2023fatezero} adopted attention-based methods to manipulate target objects, but cannot balance the trade-off between content diversity and identity accuracy.
+Previous models such as GAN~\cite{karras2019style,yuan2019bridge,goodfellow2020generative,cheng2021rifegan2,yang2023designing,tan2023attention,yang2023context,han2023possible,yang2023learning,zuo2024statistics}, VAE~\cite{kingma2013auto,van2017neural,yang2023exposing,yang2021systematical}, Autoregressive~\cite{ramesh2022hierarchical,esser2021taming}, Flow~\cite{ramesh2021zero,dinh2014nice} were adopted to model the dataset distribution, and then synthesize new realistic images through sampling from the modeled distribution.
+Based on these, text-driven image manipulation~\cite{gal2022stylegan, patashnik2021styleclip, sun2024anyface++} has achieved significant progress using GANs by combining text representations such as CLIP~\cite{radford2021learning}.
+These methods work well on structured scenarios (e.g. human face editing), but their performance in fine-grained multi-modal alignment is not very satisfactory.
+Recent advanced diffusion models~\cite{dhariwal2021diffusion,nichol2021improved} have shown excellent diversity and fidelity in text-to-image synthesis~\cite{nichol2022glide, huang2022draw,ramesh2022hierarchical,rombach2022high,saharia2022photorealistic,chang2023muse}.
+Conditioned on the text embedding of the text encoder~\cite{radford2021learning}, these diffusion-based models are optimized by a simple denoising loss and can generate a new image by sampling Gaussian noise and a text prompt.
+Thanks to the powerful capabilities of diffusion in T2I generation, works~\cite{kim2022diffusionclip, wang2024unified, song2024doubly} achieve state-of-the-art text based image editing quality over diverse datasets, often surpassing GANs.
+Although most of these approaches enable various global or local editing of an input image, all of them have difficulties in generating novel concepts~\cite{chen2022re} or controlling the identity of generated objects~\cite{gal2022image}.
+Existing methods either directly blended the latent code of objects~\cite{avrahami2022blended, yang2023eliminating} to the generated background, or failed to understand the scenes correctly~\cite{yang2023paint}, which results in the obvious artifacts.
+To further solve this problem, some work~\cite{hertz2022prompt,mokady2023null,parmar2023zero,qi2023fatezero} adopted attention-based methods to manipulate target objects, but fail to balance the trade-off between content diversity and identity accuracy.